AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/define-the-a-b-test-winner-criteria.md

    >[!TIP]
    >
-   >Choosing&nbsp;**Manual**&nbsp;will send the test out and wait for you to declare a winner.
+   >Choosing **Manual** will send the test out and wait for you to declare a winner.
 You will receive a report of the results.

    [schedule the A/B test](schedule-the-a-b-test.md)